 Life-Centered Education Program

-The Life-Centered Education (LCE) program is designed to meet the needs of students who have a diagnosed intellectual or developmental disability and require individualized academic and social skill instruction.
+The Life-Centered Education (LCE) program is designed to meet the needs of students who have diagnosed intellectual or developmental differences and require individualized academic and social skill instruction.
 Students accepted into the program receive customized instruction and support from highly trained special educators and assistant teachers.
 The LCE program focuses on teaching literacy, mathematics, social skills, and life skills to students with intensive special education needs.
 Additionally, students are integrated into our school elective classes and optional after-school activities.

 “The thoughtful inclusion of students with special learning needs is one very practical and explicit way of enhancing a school’s organizational intelligence.
 By challenging ourselves to do more than what we are already comfortable doing, we engage in a rigorous exercise of collaborative inquiry that supports our collective intellectual growth and social and emotional development.”

 – Powell and Kusuma-Powell, Raising Your School’s Organizational Intelligence 2013